djlafo/personal-site-2025/README.md

 You will need to download piper tts binary and place it into /piper along with the Joe english voice.
 You will also need ffmpeg.

+### GPT
+This uses my own voice which I won't publish, so it will break unless tweaked

 ### .ENV File
-You will need a AUTH_SECRET and postgres DATABASE_URL
+You will need a AUTH_SECRET, GPT_KEY, and postgres DATABASE_URL

 ### Database
 This project uses Drizzle orm, after setting the DATABASE_URL you can run